janpetzold/az305-learning/README.md

 1. **Provide continuous integration and delivery (CI/CD) and publish**.
 Support CI/CD by using GitHub and Azure DevOps to deliver the ETL process incrementally before publishing the data to the analytics engine.
 1. **Monitor**.
 Finally, use the Azure portal to monitor the pipeline for scheduled activities and for any failures.

 Azure Data Factory also supports hybrid scenarios (combining Cloud data with data from On-Premise systems) and SSIS.
+A self-hosted integration runtime needs to be installed on onPremise servers to enable secure communication between the on-premises network and Azure Data Factory.
+A self-hosted integration runtime can generally be used to move data between on-premises data sources and Azure data stores (also VMs).

 Data Factory is usually used to run data integration pipelines but not for real-time analytics.

 Pipelines provide a way to encapsulate one or more actions that can be applied to data as it is transferred from one data store to another.
 It enables you to transfer data from one store to another and apply transformations to the data at scheduled intervals.
 Pipelines can be in Azure but also onPremise (feeds data into Data Factory).

+Azure Data Factory pipelines can process a message and trigger appropriate conditions (e.g. a Function).

 Azure Data Lake Storage Gen2: supports HDFS, full hierarchy, POSIX.
 It stores any type of data by using the data's native format.
 It is optimized for unstructured data and provides geo-redundancy.
 Primarily designed for HDFS (Hadoop Distributed File System).
 Differentiation to Blob Storage: